apache/flink/docs/dev/batch/index.md

 {% endhighlight %}

-Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcasted data sets.
+Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcast data sets.
 For a complete example program, have a look at
 {% gh_link /flink-examples/flink-examples-batch/src/main/java/org/apache/flink/examples/java/clustering/KMeans.java "K-Means Algorithm" %}.
 </div>
 <div data-lang="scala" markdown="1">

 {% highlight scala %}
 // 1.
-The DataSet to be broadcasted val toBroadcast = env.fromElements(1, 2, 3)
+The DataSet to be broadcast val toBroadcast = env.fromElements(1, 2, 3)

 val data = env.fromElements("a", "b")